munificent/magpie/doc/site/markdown/index.markdown

-If you have questions or comments, I've created a mailing list [here](http://groups.google.com/group/magpie-lang), or you can file issues or send me a message on bitbucket.
+If you have questions or comments, I've created a mailing list [here](http://groups.google.com/group/magpie-lang), or you can file issues or send me a message on github.
 You can also email me directly using my name (<tt>Bob</tt>) at my personal domain, <tt>stuffwithstuff.com</tt>.

 Cheers, and have fun playing with it!